-Devin Singletary Injury Update: Bills Running Back Goes Down In Opening Drive Against 49ers
+Devin Singletary Injury Update: Bills Running Back Returns After Going Down In Opening Drive Against 49ers

-Devin Singletary went down in the opening drive against the San Francisco 49ers, a scary moment that that initially looked like a damaging loss for the Buffalo Bills.
+Devin Singletary went down in the opening drive against the San Francisco 49ers on Monday night, a scary moment that initially looked like a damaging loss for the Buffalo Bills.

-The Bills running back was taken down hard after a short gain early in the first quarter, with the team’s medical staff taking to the field to tend to him.
+The Bills running back was taken down hard after a short gain early in the first quarter, with medical staff taking to the field to tend to him.

 Singletary was seen going through a series of exercises on the sidelines following the injury, apparently testing his knee while sprinting and moving laterally.
 Though backup running back Zack Moss remained in for much of the opening drive, the team announced shortly after the injury that Singletary was probable to return.
 After Moss went down hard on a play initially ruled a fumble but later overturned, Singletary returned for the rest of the drive.

-The 49ers would go on to stop the Bills on a 4th and goal play.
+The 49ers would go on to stop the Bills on a 4th and goal play, the first time in five games that they did not take the opening possession for a touchdown.

 Injury Update: Devin Singletary is probable to return (knee).